Getting Lucky is Not the Same as Being Brilliant

 People ask the founder of Facebook, Mark Zuker-whatever, what the next tech trend is, as though this 20-something has an insight into the computer world and, like Bill Gates, was not just incredibly lucky.

-Similarly, many in the Stock Market who are "successful" are sought out like to Oracle at Delphi for their insights into business and economics, when the only insight they can offer is "when the lighting strikes, be right where it hits".
+Similarly, many in the Stock Market who are "successful" are sought out like to Oracle of Delphi for their insights into business and economics, when the only insight they can offer is "when the lighting strikes, be right where it hits."

 If you flip a coin 100 times, chances are, it will come out heads 50 times and tails 50 times.
 But once in a while, it will go heads 90 times - and the person flipping the coin does not become an expert on coin flipping as a result.